 The thyroid is a gland that creates and releases hormones into the body.
 This gland wraps around the trachea and forms a butterfly shape.
-When the thyroid gland is not functioning properly, you can experience a number of health issues.
+When the thyroid gland is not functioning correctly, you can experience several health issues.
 Thyroid issues affect more women than men.
 On average, one in eight women will develop a thyroid issue during their lifetime.
-Because it is so prevalent among women, its helpful to know about the symptoms of thyroid problems in females and how to nourish your thyroid for optimal health. thyroid disorders in females
+Because it is so prevalent among women, it’s helpful to know about the symptoms of thyroid problems in females and how to nourish your thyroid for optimal health. thyroid disorders in females

 What Does Your Thyroid Do?

-The thyroid gland produces hormones that control your metabolism.
-Your metabolism affects how the body converts food into energy.
-This energy is used to fuel the body to help maintain good health.
-If your thyroid is not functioning properly, you can experience fatigue and a host of health problems.
+The thyroid gland produces hormones controlling your metabolism, affecting how the body converts food into energy.
+The energy fuels the body to help maintain good health.
+If your thyroid is not functioning correctly, you can experience fatigue and health problems.

 What Impacts Your Thyroid Health?

-There are several different things that can affect your thyroid health.
-Holistic healthcare uses a whole person approach and will look at the following areas:
+Several different things can affect your thyroid health.
+Holistic healthcare uses a whole-person approach and will look at the following areas:

-• Nutrition – Nutritional deficiencies, especially an iodine deficiency can prevent the thyroid from functioning properly.
+• Nutrition – Nutritional deficiencies, especially iodine, can prevent thyroid functioning.

-• Autoimmune DisordersAutoimmune disorders like Hashimoto’s thyroiditis as well as other types of thyroid diseases occur when the immune system attacks healthy tissues like the thyroid gland.
+• Autoimmune DisordersAutoimmune disorders, such as Hashimoto’s thyroiditis and other thyroid diseases, occur when the immune system attacks healthy tissues, such as the thyroid gland.

-• Thyroid Nodules – Thyroid nodules, also known as goiters, occur when the thyroid gland cannot produce enough thyroid hormones.
+• Thyroid Nodules—Thyroid nodules, also known as goiters, occur when the thyroid gland does not produce enough thyroid hormones.

 • Infections and Toxicities – Exposure to radiation, heavy metals, and infections can lead to poor thyroid function.

-• Food SensitivitiesFood sensitivities, food allergies, and digestive issues have been linked to decreased thyroid function.
+• Food SensitivitiesFood sensitivities, allergies, and digestive issues are also associated with decreased thyroid function.

-• HormonesHolistic doctors will also look at the rest of the hormones in your body and determine if you have any hormone imbalances.
+• HormonesHolistic doctors will also examine the rest of your body’s hormones and determine if you have any hormone imbalances.

 • Symptoms of Thyroid Problems in Females